hdlguy/zed_linux_spi_driver/readme.txt

-This project demonstrates the use of the Xilinx bare-metal SPI drivers under Ubuntu linux.
+This project demonstrates the use of the bare-metal SPI drivers under Ubuntu linux on Xilinx Zynq processors.

 A hardware project for the MicroZed board is provided.
 A simple user-side driver is provided as an example.